pi-47-united-fox/e-commerce-cms/server/app.doc.md

-# KANBAN APP
+# E-COMMERCE CMS DASHBOARD
-Kanban App is an application to manage your Working.
+e-commerce App is an application dasboard for manage item admin side.
 This app has :
 * RESTful endpoint for asset's CRUD operation
 * JSON formatted response